hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="transitverify"></a>
 # **TransitVerify**
-> void TransitVerify (string name, TransitVerifyRequest transitVerifyRequest, string transitMountPath = null)
+> void TransitVerify (TransitVerifyRequest transitVerifyRequest, string name, string transitMountPath = "transit", TimeSpan? wrapTTL = null)

 Verify a signature or HMAC for input data created using the named key